Director of Monitoring, Evaluation, and Learning

 Palladium is a child-safe organisation, and screens applicants for suitability to work with children.
 We also provide equal employment to all participants and employees without regard to race, color, religion, gender, age, disability, sexual orientation, veteran or marital status.

-The Director of Monitoring, Evaluation, and Learning is a full-time position for an upcoming award in Mali funded by USAID focused on Health Systems Strengthening, Governance and Financing activities.
+The Director of Monitoring, Evaluation, and Learning is a full-time position for an upcoming award in Kabul, Afghanistan funded by USAID/Afghanistan for the National Health Technical Assistance program.
 This position is contingent upon funding and donor approval.Reports to:

 Chief of PartyDuration: